 - diversity of viewpoint

-- durability of format
+- cost, availability and durability of formats

 Individual items, which in and of themselves may be controversial or offensive to some patrons or staff, may be selected if their inclusion will contribute to the range of viewpoints in the collection as a whole and if they meet one or more of the criteria listed.

 Gift items are subject to the same selection criteria used for purchased materials.